experiandataquality/electronicupdates/src/Python/MetadataWebApi/README.md

 ## Usage

-To run the script, execute the following command:
+To run the script, execute the following command from the directory containing the script:

 ### Linux